-Gastric Bypass Surgery - Dallas & Decatur
+Gastric Bypass Surgery - Dallas, Fort Worth & Decatur

-In keeping with their commitment to providing the best surgical solutions for obesity available, Dr. Scott Stowers offers Roux-en-Y gastric bypass surgery at My Bariatric Solutions.
+In keeping with our commitment to provide the best surgical solutions for obesity available, Dr. Scott Stowers offers Roux-en-Y gastric bypass surgery at My Bariatric Solutions.
 This procedure facilitates weight loss by reducing the stomach size and diminishing caloric absorption in the small intestine, producing results that can be life changing.
 Visit our gallery of bariatric surgery results to view the transformations some of our patients from the DFW area have enjoyed after gastric bypass surgery; then, contact our obesity surgeon to learn more about how he can help you to achieve similar success.

 - What is Roux-en-Y Gastric Bypass Surgery?